jnduli/blog_jnduli.co.ke/content/ansible.rst

-#######
 Ansible
 #######

-:date: 2017-12-26 15:00
+:date: 2017-01-06 18:00
 :tags: computer, programming, servers
 :category: Computer
 :slug: ansible
 :author: John Nduli
-:status: draft
+:status: published

 Ansible is an automation tool that easens work a lot.
-It's kind of a do it once and repeat thereafter scenario, whereby zero effort or thought is put into the repeat.

-I learnt ansible some time back and I've been using it to set up servers and configuration on the servers.
-Also for deployment I've been using it too.
-It actually helps a lot.

-For example, if I want to update my server, this is how I do it:
+I just set it up once and from then on I can forget about configurations and settings for my projects.
+It's really great for doing repeatable tasks like setting up nginx for subdomains, redeploying django projects, updating the OS, etc.

+For example, to set up a script that updates the server:

 .. code-block:: yml

     ---

     - hosts: my_server
        vars_files:
          - vars.yml